 If you have been wondering, “how does peripheral neuropathy affect walking,” this section is for you.
 Possibly one of the most debilitating side effects of late-stage neuropathy, it is very common for people living with this disease to notice gradual changes in their ability to move on their own.
 Starting with minor changes, numbness in the toes can make a person feel less balanced when walking.
 As the disease progresses, late-stage symptoms like complete numbness in the feet can make it nearly impossible to move without additional support.

-While there is no direct connection between neuropathy and a person’s mood, increased pain and difficulty moving without assistance can become incredibly frustrating.
-As the disease continues to worsen, it is normal for a person to become more irritable, have less energy, and experience worse moods due to the debilitating symptoms.
+While there is no direct connection between neuropathy and a person’s mental well-being, increased pain and difficulty moving without assistance can become incredibly frustrating.
+As the disease continues to worsen, it is normal for a person to become more irritable, and experience worse moods, anxiety, depression and sleep disturbances.

 Living with peripheral neuropathy — what you can do to manage your symptoms